Jes6ka/MLT_courses/Semester3/Dialogue_system2/lab3/README.md

-# Use API to get Temperature info.
+# Use API to get Temperature info with https://openweathermap.org/

 ## example in Python3